traditional shortbread cookies

 For thumbprint or ball shapes

-• Roll the dough in your hands forming balls and place onto a baking sheet, about 2 inches apart., Push thumb, gently into top of cookies.
+• Roll the dough in your hands forming balls and place onto a baking sheet, about 2 inches apart.
+Push your thumb gently into the top of the cookies.

 • Continue with steps in "For all cookies"